kadung/myWebDriverIO/README.md

 ```

+##### MongoDB

 ### Working with MS-Excel

 You can user MS-Excel and store your test data, expected data in an excel sheet.
 Tou can keeep any number of excel sheets you want and use below common methods to puull data from youe sheet to be use as part of testing.
 Please note it only support .xlsx file format.
-For more information refer to the `common-utilities.js` and `util-examples`
+For more information refer to the `common-utilities.js`.

 ```
 //example of pulling data from MS-Excel